manuelaCha23/manuelaCha23/README.md

 - 📫 How to reach me try on discord: mariana Chavarria#0184 I recently created my twitter too: @manuelaCha23

+I'm planning on BTC to 122,222$ on December 12th 2025.
+What do you think ?

 Feel free to ping me where-ever

 <!---